a-wagdy/stock-price-aggregator/README.md

 # Stock Price Aggregator

-I'm using the Alpha Vantage API.
+Using the Alpha Vantage API.

 # Stack